the-expanse/SideQuestWiki/Beat-On,-What-is-that-and-how-do-i-install-it.md

 ![](https://cdn.discordapp.com/attachments/615234122604085262/621098047534923816/Screenshot_203.png)

-at the top right of SideQuest, Then proceed to flip the switch on, you may need to click it twice to get it to the on position, and ignore the "same wifi" error if it appears, it will start installing, after it has finished go into your headset and click the TV tab in your Oculus home bar, scroll down and open Beat On and follow the instructions to uninstall and patch your game, after that reboot your headset and in SideQuest click
+At the top right of SideQuest, Then proceed to flip the switch on, you may need to click it twice to get it to the on position, and ignore the "same wifi" error if it appears, it will start installing, after it has finished go into your headset and click the TV tab in your Oculus home bar, scroll down and open Beat On and follow the instructions to uninstall and patch your game, after that reboot your headset and in SideQuest click

  ![](https://cdn.discordapp.com/attachments/615234122604085262/621098047534923816/Screenshot_203.png)